An Evening with Cowboy Junkies

 Over subsequent albums the group helped introduce its audience to the work of seminal singer-writers including both Townes Van Zandt and John Prine, and their cover of Bruce Springsteen’s “State Trooper” helped introduce him to the alternative world.
 All the while they were building a canon of similarly pared-down original songs and a catalogue of acclaimed albums to rival those of their favorites.

 Last year’s All That Reckoning confirmed their status; in a 5-star review Mojo Magazines aid the album was “equal parts tenderness and edge, sensual and beautifully disturbing”, while The Associated Press said that “All That Reckonings hows Cowboy Junkies in peak form, adding another inspired, alluring album to their repertoire.”
 National Public Radio called it “as vital as anything they’ve done.”
 Innocent Words singled out singer Margo Timmins, calling her one of “just a handful of singers, alongside Nick Cave, PJ Harvey and the late Leonard Cohen, who consistently manage to take vulnerability, emotional rawness and translate it into powerfully moving records time and time again.”

 Formed in Toronto in 1985 with siblings Michael Timmins on guitar, Margo Timmins on vocals, Peter Timmins on drums, and Michael’s lifelong friend Alan Anton on bass, Cowboy Junkies has never had a break-up or taken a hiatus.
 They’ve never even endured a line-up change.
 The group has created a critically acclaimed body of work that has endeared them to an audience unwavering in its loyalty, and which is ripe for discovery by those who may have lost track along the way, or indeed who are new to the group’s charms.
-Their May 2020 tour of Australian and New Zealand will be one the undoubted highlights of the musical year.
+Their 2023 tour of Australia and New Zealand will be one the undoubted highlights of the musical year.